BuongiornoTexas/pwdusage/README.md

 If you do get the expected response, you can now modify the `usage.json` file to reflect your own tariff structure.

+Finally, you can run the engine in cli mode to generate .csv dump files for debugging.
+For this, use `py engine.py [arguments]`, with help available from `py engine.py -h`.